 Writing your Will is one of the most important things you will ever have to do, and it is just as important that you understand the role executors play and who you should choose.
 Kevin Horn, Private Client Partner, explains here what an executor does, how administering an estate works and why it may be prudent to appoint a solicitor as one of your executors.

 On the 26th June 2017 the Government introduced new requirements to be imposed on trustees of trusts requiring them to keep a register of certain information.
-William Ware, Trusts Partner, here explains why these requirements have been introduced and what Trustees now must do in line with the new directive.
+William Ware, Consultant in our Private Client team, here explains why these requirements have been introduced and what Trustees now must do in line with the new directive.

 Last month, the Financial Conduct Authority announced their proposals to move the Lasting Power of Attorney process even further online.
 This would move away from the current position where the documents can be registered online but must have a physical signature.

 Launched in 2012, September is World Alzheimer’s Month with World Alzheimer’s Day falling on the 21st of the month.
 Each year sees a different theme to raise awareness and challenge the stigma that surrounds dementia, with the theme this year of “Remember Me”, to highlight the importance of early detection and diagnosis of dementia.
 Sue Nicholson, Private Client Solicitor, explains here why raising this awareness is so vital and how families can prepare now for any future diagnosis of the disease.